Teratornithidae

 Teratornithidae is an extinct family of very large birds of prey that lived in North and South America from the Late Oligocene to Late Pleistocene.
 They include some of the largest known flying birds.
+Its members are known as teratorns.

 Taxonomy

 Teratornithidae are related to New World vultures (Cathartidae, syn.
 Vulturidae).

-So far, at least seven species in six genera have been identified:
+The fact that both of the oldest taxa in the group, Taubatornis and Argentavis, originate from South America suggests that the group as a whole also evolved here, only migrating to North America in the latter part of the Cenozoic.
+So far, seven species in six genera have been identified: